2bt/fakesid-old/assets/help.md

 Fake SID is a chiptune tracker that let's you create Commodore 64 music.

-At the top of the screen you find certain tabs which let you switch to different views.
+At the top of the screen you find certain tabs, which let you switch to different views.
 Let's go through each view and discuss them in more detail.